cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 summarize: RNNs are essentially building blocks of Neural Networks that not only look at the current input, but also remember the input before.
-LSTMs especially have a complex memory mechanism that can learn which parts of the data are important to remember, and which can be forgotten.
+LSTMs especially have a complex memory mechanism that can learn which parts of the data are important to remember, which can be ignored, and which can be forgotten.

 ### Sequence to Sequence Learning

-Sequence to sequence learning deals with problems in which a source sequence of inputs has to be mapped to a target sequence of outputs where each output is not necessarily directly depending on a single input.
+Sequence to sequence learning deals with problems in which a source sequence of inputs has to be mapped to a target sequence of outputs where each output is not necessarily directly dependent on a single input.
 The classical example is translation.
 How do you learn that a Chinese input phrase "他现在已经在路上了。" equals "She is on her way." in English?